How are established global financial institutions investing in technology?

 Financial services firms are aware that with the market continuing to transform at a rapid rate, it’s a case of disrupt or be disrupted.
 This is particularly true given the emergence of challenger banks, many of whom have been able to react quicker to the digital revolution and build their technology around customers’ needs today.
-In fact, these newcomers – which also include non-bank payment institutions (companies which offer financial services but do not have a full banking license) and large tech companies – now command around one-third of revenue growth in Europe (source).
+In fact, these newcomers – which also include non-bank payment institutions (companies which offer financial services but do not have a full banking license) and large tech companies – now command around one-third of new revenue creation in both Europe and the US. (source).

 Investment in technology, therefore, remains at the forefront of many GFIs’ primary objectives, and is not showing any signs of slowing down: IT spending by banks is expected to increase by 4.2% annually, and is forecast to reach $296.5 billion worldwide by 2021 (source).
 We therefore see a lot of value in these companies – ‘innovative leaders’ – which use technology to serve their large, existing client base.

 We also see ‘technology enablers’ – i.e. companies that provide the building blocks used by innovative leaders to build their products – as another investable area within the fintech universe.

 Established GFIs are investing more capital in technology because of the fast pace of innovation, which we expect will continue and result in further investment, as they try to keep up with their customers’ ever-increasing demands.
 We anticipate more M&As in the fintech space, as these companies continue their shift from competition to collaboration.
 This is likely to lead to a significant redistribution of the financial industry’s profit pool, and will undoubtedly contribute to further widen the gap between winners and losers, creating more exciting investment opportunities in fintech.